PrestaShop/prestashop-specs/content/1.7/back-office/modules/module-manager/modules-listing.md

 The arrangement results are retrieved instantly below the dropdown.

 - **Bulk actions** - by default the dropdown is disabled, but once there is a selection of a module in the list, the dropdown becomes active.
+When the dropdown is active, there are available values to click: